 Publishing Industry: The Grand Illusion

-We can’t forget the mega-sized book sellers/distributors, lesser sellers, printers and distributing companies, and, finally, the hundreds of millions of readers.
+We can’t forget the mega-sized booksellers/distributors, lesser sellers, printers and distributing companies, and, finally, the hundreds of millions of readers.

-IFWG Publishing works on a very simple principle – if a given manuscript meets a decent literary standard, we will help polish it to brilliance and help sell it.
-High sales or not, our authors have a continuum of quality, recognised work behind them that will ultimately benefit their careers.
-The majority of participants in the grand illusion cannot do this, and in all likelihood, never will.
+IFWG Publishing works on a straightforward principle – if a given manuscript meets a decent literary standard, we will help polish it to brilliance and help sell it.
+High sales or not, our authors have a continuum of quality, recognized work behind them that will ultimately benefit their careers.
+The majority of the grand illusion participants cannot do this, and in all likelihood, never will.
 Part of the problem is that so many of the books published today are substandard, and the sad fact is the vast majority of the writers do not even know it.
 Even flogging off a couple of thousand copies of a title with a great cover, or with the aid of a potent sponsor/reviewer, does not a good book make – all it does is prop up the grand illusion.

-For the hard working, talented writers, IFWG Publishing and our peers are waiting to hear from you.
+For the hard-working, talented writers, IFWG Publishing and our peers are waiting to hear from you.

-Disclaimer: This view is closely aligned to, but not necessarily in perfect synchronicity with IFWG Publishing – it is however, the viewpoint of the author of this article.
-It should also be added that this is a high level discussion and does not target, nor wants to target, any individual author, particularly self-publishing authors.
+Disclaimer: This view is closely aligned to, but not necessarily in perfect synchronicity with IFWG Publishing – it is, however, the viewpoint of the author of this article.
+It should also be added that this is a high-level discussion and does not target, nor wants to target, any individual author, particularly self-publishing authors.